-that be used to assess 1-2 program learning outcomes and inform change processes.
-To Improve Student Success (University/college goals on r ecruitment, retention, graduation, div versity, engagement) Improve clarity and predictability for students so they can anticipate and plan their pathway and timeline to fulfill coursework and culminating requirements.
+that be used to assess 1-2 program learning outcomes and inform To Improve Student S change processes.
+Success (University/college goals on re ecruitment, retention, graduation, div versity, engagement) Inprove clarity and predictability for students so they can anticipate and plan their pathway and timeline to fulfill coursework and culminating requirements.
 Plan long-range course offerings that align with program requirements and student demand.
 Consider increasing structure and specific deliverables and timelines for research coursework designed to lead to culminating project completion.
 Consider current coursework requirements and update program as needed.
 Evaluate whether increased structure leads to more timely student progress.
 Elicit feedback from students and continue to improve as needed.
 Improve admission experience, retention, and time to graduation.
 Implement online graduate program information session for prospective applicants, with breakout sessions for each of our graduate programs.
 Clarify admissions processes, program structure, and time to degree.
 Evaluate utility of GRE requirement and equity/access implications for students.
 Monitor numbers of applicants, qualified applicants, admissions numbers, matriculation, and retention/graduation over time.
 Evaluate impact of recent change to admissions process to add prospective student/prospective faculty mentor interviews; revise this approach as needed.
 Utilize focus groups and/or surveys to increase insight into student experiences.
 Continue to monitor numbers of applicants, qualified applicants, admissions numbers, matriculation, and retention/graduation over time.
 Use CSU data to assess program effectiveness around admissions, retention, and time to degree.
 Work with the Office of Graduate Studies and others to implement change and/or support joint resource development.
 Evaluate workload and release time allocations for supervision of culminating requirements to ensure student access to mentorship.
 Identify equity issues related to current allocations.
 Work with the dean's office to improve allocation and equity of release time to faculty for supervising students to completion of their culminating requirements.
 Monitor the impact of the release time for student completion of culminating requirements on faculty workload equity, feelings of burnout, etc. and student time to degree.
-Interpretation of the release time to degree to the complete time to degree. ·

-To Build Partnerships and Resource Development to Enhance the Student Experience (University/College goals on university as place, university experience, community engagement)
+To Build Partnerships and Resource - nt Experience (University/College goa unity engagement) ls on university as place, university